iou90/EventAggregator/README.md

 # EventAggregator
-a event aggregator implemented with ReactiveExtension
+an event aggregator implemented with ReactiveExtension